Johann Christoph Schwab

 Johann Christoph Schwab (10 December 1743 - 15 April 1821) was a Württemberg philosopher.

-Life
+Biography

 Johann Christoph Schwab was born in Ilsfeld, a small country town in the hills north of Stuttgart.
-His father was an accountant employed in the public service.

-Schwab attended the University of Tübingen where he studied Philosophy and Theology, obtaining his degree in 1764.
+His father was an accountant employed in the public service.Schwab attended the University of Tübingen where he studied Philosophy and Theology, obtaining his degree in 1764.
 After this he spent eleven years working in the French speaking region to the north of Lake Geneva, taking a succession of tutoring posts.
 By the end of these years he had acquired a deep knowledge of French literature and of the French language.
 In 1778 he was appointed to a professorship for Logic and Metaphysics at the Hohe Karlsschule (academy) in Stuttgart.
 Friedrich Schiller was a student there at the same time.